jessyxsj/lighthouse-labs-statistical-modelling-project/README.md

 For each bike station, I analyzed the number of venues around, and also the distance of the venue from the station.
 I then generated some graphs to visualize this data.
 Finally, I generated regression models using average distance of venues from each station and number of venues as predictors, to see if these data have relationship with bike station capacities.

 ## Results

+The following images are showing some results from my EDA and the final modelling:

 ![Distribution of Venue Distances](images/distribution_of_venue_distances.png) The histogram shows a relatively uniform distribution of venues across the 0-300 meter range from bike stations, with the highest concentration occurring at approximately 150-160 meters (340+ venues).